Christopher Ciccone: Early life

+Career

-After graduating from high school, Ciccone attended Western Michigan University and then transferred to Oakland University where he took dance classes.
-In 1980, he began his career as a dancer with Le Groupe de La Place Royale in Ottawa.
-In 1982, he moved to New York to support his sister Madonna's career as her backup dancer.
+In 1982, Christopher moved to New York City to support his sister Madonna's career as her backup dancer.
 Ciccone appeared in the music video for her single "Lucky Star" in 1984 and performed on her early television performances.
 Around this time, he worked at the Italian boutique, Fiorucci.
 Ciccone always had an interest in art and in 1984, he was hired as a receptionist at the Diane Brown Gallery in SoHo, Manhattan.
 As Madonna's fame grew and she embarked on arena tours, Ciccone was her "dresser".
 He created the artwork for the 12" version of her single "Like a Prayer" in 1989.
 Ciccone was the art director for Madonna's Blond Ambition World Tour in 1990.
 He also was the tour director for her The Girlie Show tour in 1993.
 Ciccone stated that Madonna demeaned and underpaid him throughout their working relationship.

-Ciccone ventured into interior design when Madonna asked him to buy furniture for her new apartment in 1985.
-He also designed Madonna's Upper West Side apartment in Manhattan, which was featured on the cover of Architectural Digest in 1991.
+Ciccone credited his sister with having encouraged him to keep painting, lending him $200,000 to buy a studio where he began to paint regularly.
 In November 1991, he had his first solo New York art show at the Wessel + O'Connor Fine Art gallery in SoHo.
 He exhibited seventeen paintings with prices starting at $3,500.
+He ventured into interior design when Madonna asked him to buy furniture for her new apartment in 1985.
+He also designed Madonna's Upper West Side apartment in Manhattan, which was featured on the cover of Architectural Digest in 1991.
 In 1994, Ciccone moved to Los Angeles where he indulged in the partying lifestyle and he began using cocaine.
 Ciccone directed the music video for Dolly Parton's single "Peace Train" and Tony Bennett's rendition of "God Bless the Child" in 1997.
 That year, he formed a friendship with actress Demi Moore and he was her date to the Gucci evening for AIDS Project LA.